licitdev/docs/configuration/data-model/relationships.md

 - name
 ```

+An M2O relationship creates one column within the database to manage the relationship.
+When an M2O relational field is configured in Directus, the Item Details Pages on the parent collection will enable access to items from the related collection.
+So in our example with countries and cities, and Item Details Page in the parent collection `cities` will enable access to the related country in `countries`.

-Once the M2O field is configured, you will be able to view and interact with the related collection's items within the parent collection, `cities`.
-However, an M2O field does not provide a way display or interact with the data inside the related collection, `countries`.
+However, in the Directus Data Studio, an M2O field does not provide a way to display or interact with related items from the Item Details Pages of the related collection, which in our example is `countries`.
 This is where O2M fields come in to play.

 ## One-to-Many (O2M)